christophebeling/git-proxy/README.md

 $ git push proxy $(git symbolic-ref refs/remotes/origin/HEAD | sed 's@^refs/remotes/origin/@@')
 ```

-Using the default configuration, Git Proxy intercepts the push and _blocks_ it.
-To enable code pushing to your fork via Git Proxy, add your repository URL into the Git Proxy config file (`proxy.config.json`).
+Using the default configuration, GitProxy intercepts the push and _blocks_ it.
+To enable code pushing to your fork via GitProxy, add your repository URL into the GitProxy config file (`proxy.config.json`).
 For more information, refer to [our documentation](https://git-proxy.finos.org).

 ## Documentation

-For detailed step-by-step instructions for how to install, deploy & configure Git Proxy and
+For detailed step-by-step instructions for how to install, deploy & configure GitProxy and
 customize for your environment, see the [project's documentation](https://git-proxy.finos.org/docs/):

 - [Quickstart](https://git-proxy.finos.org/docs/category/quickstart/)